reaandrew/mygitguardianblogposts/secure-llm-gateway-and-mcp-server.md

 ## Where It Can Go Next

 I’d like to explore richer CloudWatch dashboards that break down GitGuardian detections by type and frequency.
 This could help surface usage patterns and reduce the risk of sensitive data making its way into prompts or completions.
-I’m also considering a lightweight caching layer for frequently requested documents to improve performance.
-The Lambda Layer will remain purely as a convenient way to share common libraries—chunking logic, GitGuardian wrappers, and utility functions—across multiple functions without duplication.
+The creation of a Lambda Layer would help as a convenient way to share common libraries—chunking logic, GitGuardian wrappers, and utility functions—across multiple functions without duplication.

 ---